 Ways Meditation Prepares the Mind and Body for Recovery:

 - Meditation works with the vagal tone, which is the activity of the vagus nerve.
-The vagus nerve connects to the body’s primary organs, including the stomach, liver, heart, lungs, and brain, and is responsible for controlling the heart rate.
+The vagus nerve connects to the body’s primary organs, including the stomach, liver, heart, lungs, and brain, and controls the heart rate.
 By breathing deeply, we influence the vagus nerve and slow down the heart rate.
 A slower heart rate calms the body’s vital processes, including the busyness of the mind.

 - Theta waves, which are the brainwaves associated with healing and the powers of the subconscious, are released during meditation, dreaming, and deep sleep.
 When theta waves are more active during meditation, it’s possible that the mind and body experience rejuvenation and growth.
 Theta waves help prevent burnout and healing from mental and physical stressors and are the source of our more creative and intuitive processes.

-- The release of feel-good hormones, serotonin, and dopamine, during meditation, may help with managing anxiety and intense emotions.
+- During meditation, the release of feel-good hormones, serotonin, and dopamine may help with managing anxiety and intense emotions.
 The lessening of the stress hormone cortisol reduces tension and angst.

 - Meditation boosts the immune system by decreasing the stressors on the body.
 When we hit the burnt-out zone, our immune system takes the hit and causes the body to become inflamed as a means to protect itself.
-Stress causes the body to stay in fight or flight mode, which takes its toll on the mind and body.
-Meditation shifts the body from fight or flight, the sympathetic nervous system, into rest and digest, which is a function of the parasympathetic nervous system.
+Stress causes the body to stay in fight or flight mode, which affects the mind and body, causing anxiety, inflammation and other diseases.
+Meditation shifts the body from fight or flight, the sympathetic nervous system, into rest and digest, a function of the parasympathetic nervous system.
 It’s in rest and digest mode that we can recover and restore to a more balanced state.